Type 2 DiabetesDefinition:

 Type 2 diabetes can also develop in people who are thin.
 This is more common in the elderly.

-Family history and genes play a large role in type 2 diabetes.
-Low activity level, poor diet, and excess body weight around the waist increase your risk.
-See also: Type 2 diabetes for a list of risk factors.
+Family history and genes play a role in type 2 diabetes.
+Low activity level, poor diet, and excess body weight around the waist increase your chance of getting the disease.

 - Bladder, kidney, skin, or other infections that are more frequent or heal slowly